decredcommunity/outreach/pr-materials-march-2020.md

 Newbies to crypto and blockchain who are frustrated with the status quo of the current financial system, rentiers, third-party intermediaries, the surveillance economy, and are interested in the promise of crypto and blockchain.
 This can include borderless, refugees, underbanked or unbanked, those fearful or experiencing inflation.

-*Decred’s end game is to be a global currency: a solid hedge to Bitcoin and a superior SoV-candidate that will dramatically change the underlying power and global politics of money.*
+*Decred's end game is to be a global currency: a solid hedge to Bitcoin and a superior SoV-candidate that will dramatically change the underlying power and global politics of money.*

 # Key messages